 I will unravel such information: how far it is from Zürich, how high is the mountain pass and what you can expect, find or do up there.

 Furka Pass is definitely the most famous mountain pass in Switzerland if not in the whole world.
-It is very well known because James Bond once had a shoot out there in a movie Goldfinger.
+It is very well known because James Bond once had a shoot out there in the movie Goldfinger.
 This movie made this mountain pass wildly popular.

 Furka pass is as well one of the highest mountain passes in Switzerland: 2429 meters and is closed mostly from late October till end of May.